 All in all, RED 2 is an exciting, sarcastic movie, with moral character arcs, but it’s definitely for mature audiences, so extreme caution is advised, especially for susceptible people who will see the movie as permission for killing and torture, and individuals who abhor over the top violence.

+RED 2 an entertaining action movie, with sarcastic humor.
+The movie opens with Frank Morris, the retired CIA agent, wanting to lead a quiet life, but his girlfriend, Sara, wants adventure, danger and romance.
+She gets it when a mysterious man in the American government orders an unscrupulous, corrupt agent to kill Frank, Sara and their friend, Melvin.
+Rumor suggests that Frank and Melvin know the whereabouts of a neutron bomb planted somewhere in Moscow.
+Now they must make sure the bomb doesn’t fall into the wrong hands.
 RED 2 is filled with snappy dialogue and funny twists.
 The character arcs reflect a moral worldview that explicitly stresses a belief in right and wrong, but this is set in a world where cruel senseless killing and violence is not only the norm, but also commended and treated as a joke.
 Thus, RED 2 is a sarcastic movie, with moral character arcs, but extreme caution is advised, especially for susceptible people who will see the movie as permission for killing and torture, and individuals who abhor over the top violence.